Eric-Yan-742/Obsidian/Job/Interview.md

 - Stream API: A stream is a like a sequence of elements that can be processed in a functional style.
 It can be a list or a hash map.
 There are many operations like map, filter, groupby, which are quite useful for parsing excel data.
 If you want to convert a list of one type of objects to a list of other type, it makes the code much more readable than using nested loops.

 xv6:
-- Copy on write fork:
+- Copy on write fork: Fork is used to create a child process.
+The child process has the exact same memory as its parent process.
 - Doubly indirect node: